microsoft/WindowsAppSDK/specs/Deployment/MSIXPackageVersioning.md

 Version's fields have values 0-65535.

-WASddlm requires architecture in its package Name to support concurrent use of different architectures of a framework.
+WARddlm requires architecture in its package Name to support concurrent use of different architectures of a framework.
 See the [Dynamic Dependencies spec](https://github.com/microsoft/WindowsAppSDK/blob/main/specs/dynamicdependencies/DynamicDependencies.md) for more details.